leanny01/webdev-challenges/content/challenge1:responsivedesign.md

 ##  Challenge 1

 1. [Conquer]( https://www.free-css.com/free-css-templates/page196/conquer) is a website template developed using   bootstrap.
 The site adapts to any device.
+Download and save a copy of the site on your computer.
 	Your goal is to develop a version of the same website using  plain html and CSS only.
+Do not copy the code from the template, simply observe the visual part of it for inspiration purpose.

 2. Upon completion your are required to have your code uploaded to GitHub.